armada-ths/old.armada.nu/content/registration.md

 ### Banquet

-Armada aspires to welcome your company to our Grand Banquet to celebrate the fair and to create a more relaxed environment to meet future employees.
-However, due to the current situation, it is yet undecided which form the banquet will take.
-The health and safety of our exhibitors and students is our main priority.
-We will be in touch with more information regarding the event and how you can proceed to purchase tickets for your company.
+Armada would like to welcome you and your company to this year’s Grand Armada Banquet!
+The Grand Armada Banquet is an excellent opportunity for you to meet and mingle with students in a more relaxing environment.
+During the banquet you will enjoy a tasty three course meal and energising entertainment!
+The banquet will be held on the 22nd of November after the fair in Victoriahallen, Stockholmsmässan.
+Be sure to put on your high heels and tie your tie because this year’s theme is Las Vegas!

 <br />